kracr/aq-structured-platform/README.md

 - `npm i`
 - `npm run dev`

-## Scripts for deployment on kracr website
+## Scripts for deployment on saqi-er-24 website

 > Pull latest changes and run the script to deploy.sh